cecortes/VendeSimple/app/docs/CodeBlog.md

 # 19/10/23

 - [x] Add table to show the products added to the pedido.

+---

+# 21/10/23

-- [ ] Add labels/inputs to show the total and taxes.
+- [x] Add labels/inputs to show the total and taxes.
+- [ ] Add buttons to cancel and save the pedido.
 - [ ] Finish the modal design to add a new pedido.

 ---